Deducteam/isabelle_dedukti/README.md

 ## Known issues

-  * Currently, isabelle_dedukti does not always compute correctly in which theory a given symbol is defined when translating theories on top of HOL.
-We plan to fix this soon.
   * In a database associated with a given theory, there might be proofs labelled from another theory.
 Fix: those proofs are not too many so they are just translated in this theory.
+This is a problem from Isabelle itself, and the reason is still unclear.
+One possible reason is the following: to check that a statement is really provable, Isabelle uses statements that has already be proven, possibly from other theories and sessions.
+Those proofs are "lifted", in the sense that are tagged as belonging to the current theory, and they are possibly rewritten.
+Then, those proofs are given an identifier: if they are detected as a proof that already exists, they are given the already existing identifier and are not added to the database, otherwise they receive a fresh identifier and are added to the database.
+At this stage, some proofs that should already exist are given a fresh identifier and are added to the database, which creates a lot of duplication of proofs and costs time and memory.
   * Somehow, the databases for `Nat` and `Sum_type` use proofs from `Product_Type` while they are independent in the dependency graph.
 Fix: add explictly the connection in the dependency graph.
+  * The tool `dedukti_theory` is meant to translate of given theory of a session.
+This tool is not working in the current version.
+  * We tried to make the proof checking as modular as possible, in the sense that theories already checked are not checked again, and the proofs are stored in possibly different folders for classification.
+For the moment, we can only make this work with dkcheck, and we are investigating how to do it with kocheck and lambdapi.

 ## Project structure